Hello, and thank you for reaching out to us!

 That’s a very good question, and I would think that you can’t be alone on this.
 Self-harm, no matter how taboo it seems to be in society, is something many people have struggled with.
 So then, let me first commend you for being comfortable enough to ask this question.

-In regards to accepting your self-harm scars, I think the key to learning how to accept them is through reflection.
-As I said before, self-harm is rarely discussed in society, and it is often looked down upon.
+I think the key to learning how to accept your self-harm scars is through reflection.
+As I said before, self-harm is rarely discussed in society, and it is often looked down on.
 Personally, we, at ConnecTeen, have a different stance on self-harm.
-Although we can’t encourage self-harm, as it’s not the healthiest coping strategy, the reality is that it is sometimes the only thing that works for people.
+Although we don’t encourage self-harm, as it’s not the healthiest coping strategy, we understand that for some people it feels like the only way to cope.
 Ask yourself why do you struggle with accepting your scars?
 Why are you not comfortable with people seeing them?

 This is a tough question, so there is nothing wrong with taking the time you need to answer this question fully and honestly.
 There is nothing wrong with also giving yourself time to heal.